stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 Cons:
 - webhooks rely on the availability and responsiveness of the receiver's server, making them susceptible to network issues and downtime
-- it's crucial to give careful thought to retry logic in the event of an outage of the receiver application
+- it's crucial to give careful thought to retry logic in the event of an outage of the receiver's server
 - can introduce notable latency into inter-service communications
 - You need to implement logic for registering and updating callback URLs in your application
 - no method for re-processing already received events (only persist them when you get it)